 The first one is for the Buddha, the second one is for the Dharma, and the third one is for the Sangha.
-These are the Three Jewels Buddhist take refuge in and look forward for guidance.
+These are the Three Jewels Buddhists take refuge in and look forward for guidance.

-And then, the lanterns were released.
+And then, the paper lanterns were released…

 The joy I felt can’t simply be fully described in words, but it was as impressive as I thought it would be.
 I’m glad I had the opportunity to experience this cultural, religious, and truly enchanting moment.